digirati-co-uk/iiif-net/readme.md

 Manifest deserialisedManifest = streamContainingManifest.FromJsonStream<Manifest>();
 ```

+> [!Important]
-> Note: full object deserialisation is incomplete - open an issue or PR if you find an issue.
+> Full object deserialisation is incomplete - open an issue or PR if you find something unsupported.

 #### HTML Markup Handling